aspose-words/Aspose.Words-Documentation/net/what-s-new-in-aspose-words-for-net/_index.md

 In 22.2, saving progress notifications have been extended for HTML and XAML based flow formats: HTML, MHTML, Epub, XamlFlow, and XamlFlowPack.

+In 22.3, saving progress notifications have been extended for TXT format.

 #### Convert Shapes to SVG When Exporting

 The ability to convert shapes to SVG images upon exporting to HTML, MHTML, or EPUB has been provided by adding the [ExportShapesAsSvg](https://apireference.aspose.com/words/net/aspose.words.saving/htmlsaveoptions/properties/exportshapesassvg) property.